splunk/public-o11y-docs/gdi/opentelemetry/otel-other/other-ingestion-collectd.rst

 Configuration
 ----------------------------------

-This example shows how to connect a collectd daemon running on a host to an OpenTelemetry Collector.
+Install a collectd daemon in your a host and connect it to an OpenTelemetry Collector with the following steps:

-.. note:: In this example, the host is represented by an Ubuntu 24.04 docker image.

 1. Install and configure collectd
+2. Configure the OpenTelemetry Collector
+3. Build and run

+1. Install and configure collectd
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Follow these steps to install and configure the collectd daemon:

 #.
-Install collectd as a Debian package in your host using stock instructions
+Install collectd as a Debian package in your host
 #.
 Configure the daemon to ingest free disk related metrics through `collectd/metrics.conf`
 #.
 Configure the daemon to send data over HTTP using `collectd/http.conf`

+In this example, the host is represented by an Ubuntu 24.04 docker image.

 .. code::